 15. IDEX

 One very unique thing about IDEX is that it operates on both the AMM and order book systems.
-Other crypto connoisseurs refer to it as a hybrid liquidity decentralised exchange.
+Other crypto connoisseurs refer to it as a hybrid liquidity decentralized exchange.
 This hybrid system makes it faster in trading than other DEXs.
 One drawback is that IDEX introduced KYC.
 But users can still connect to it as a dApp while keeping custody of their wallets if they choose not to comply with the KYC requirement.

 How to Choose the Best Decentralised Crypto Exchange For You